dafaaput-dev/RandomQuotesAPI-Dafa/README.md

 # RandomQuotesAPI-Dafa
-Random Quote API to create a Quote Generator and create a WhatsApp chat links
+Random Quote API from jacintoto create a Quote Generator and create a WhatsApp chat links